Quadragesimo anno: Communism and socialism

 Regarding communism and socialism, Pius XI notes increasing differences.
 He condemns communism but also the social conditions which nourish it.
 He wants moderate socialism to distance itself from totalitarian communism as a practical matter and also on principle, in light of the dignity of the human person.
 Dignity and human freedom are ethical considerations which cannot be ensured by hostile class confrontation.
 Ethics are based on religion and this is the realm where the Church meets industrial society.

 117 "Whether considered as a doctrine, or an historical fact, or a movement, Socialism, if it remains truly Socialism, even after it has yielded to truth and justice on the points which we have mentioned, cannot be reconciled with the teachings of the Catholic Church because its concept of society itself is utterly foreign to Christian truth."

-118 "Socialism, on the other hand, wholly ignoring and indifferent to this sublime end of both man and society, affirms that human association has been instituted for the sake of material advantage alone."
+118 "For, according to Christian teaching, man, endowed with a social nature, is placed on this earth so that by leading a life in society and under an authority ordained of God he may fully cultivate and develop all his faculties unto the praise and glory of his Creator; and that by faithfully fulfilling the duties of his craft or other calling he may obtain for himself temporal and at the same time eternal happiness.
+Socialism, on the other hand, wholly ignoring and indifferent to this sublime end of both man and society, affirms that human association has been instituted for the sake of material advantage alone."

 Reception

-Ramsay MacDonald, the head of the British affiliate of the Socialist International, inquired of Cardinal Bourne, Archbishop of Westminster, on how the encyclical's statements on socialism applied to Catholics voting for or participating in socialist parties.
-The Cardinal stated "There is nothing in the encyclical which should deter Catholics from becoming members of the British Labour Party."
+Ramsay MacDonald, the head of the British affiliate of the Socialist International, inquired of Cardinal Bourne, Archbishop of Westminster, on how the encyclical's statements on socialism applied to Catholics voting for or participating in socialist political parties.
+The Cardinal stated that there "is nothing in the encyclical which should deter Catholics from becoming members of the British Labour Party."

-Franklin D. Roosevelt had high praise for the encyclical and quoted it extensively on the evils of concentrated economic power.
+Franklin D. Roosevelt had high praise for the encyclical and quoted it extensively, especially on the evils of concentrated economic power.

+The encyclical was well received by both Portugal under the Estado Novo regime, and Austria under the regime of the Fatherland Front, which both attempted to implement elements of the encyclical in their own countries.